 Sony PHA-3 – Excellent (ESS Sabre 9018 DAC), AND balanced outputs! $995

-Periodic Audio Nickel - Amp only.
-Great solution for cellphone users. $299
+Periodic Audio Nickel - Analog amp only.
+Great solution for upscale cellphone users or those with lower-powered DAPs. $299

 Chord Mojo and Hugo2 – Their DACs use a unique topology, and we use them at trade shows. $500 (Mojo), $2500 (Hugo2)

 Audioquest Dragonfly – they make three versions, and all are good on-the-go options for our lower impedance headphones. $100 - 300

 iFi – They make a number of headphone amps and amps/DACs, from portable units at $299 to the Micro iDSD at $600 that has LINUX support and MQA.